thtushor/glorypos-server/IMPLEMENTATION_SUMMARY.md

 - Shop A: [1, 2, 3]
 - Shop B: [1, 2, 3]
 - Shop C: [1, 2, 3]

+UserRole Access:
+- Shop A can see: UserRoles from shops [1, 2, 3]
+- Shop B can see: UserRoles from shops [1, 2, 3]
+- Shop C can see: UserRoles from shops [1, 2, 3]
 ```

 ### Database Queries